-Man Arrested on Suspicion of Indecent Exposure Caught in Act at Ventura Bus Stop: Authorities
+Man Arrested on Suspicion of Indecent Exposure After Officer Catches Him in Lewd Act at Ventura Bus Stop: Police

 A 46-year-old man was arrested on suspicion of indecent exposure after a Ventura Police Department officer saw him in the act at a bus stop near Main Street and Ventura Avenue on Sunday, authorities said.